ashleyschuett/resalloc/README.md

   - `python client.py machine create slave ubuntu 52.10.32.82` This uses an EC2 instance that has had the setup.sh script run on it and has an ubuntu user with a public key created from the resalloc.pem private key.
   - `python client.py lease create busybox mylease` Use the resource we created above and give my lease a name.
   - `python client.py ssh mylease` log into the machine that was just created.
 Type exit to log out of your leased machine.
+    - If the permission of the key has changed run `chmod 600 resources/resalloc.pem`

 ##### Building